Erlbacher Machine Questions

 The difference is that the Super Deluxe package has 2 cylinders and 2 ribber dials.
 There is one ribber arm and tappet plate.
 With the advent of the hybrid ribber system, there is no need for multiple ribber assemblies.
 Once the hybrid is timed, then it is timed for all cylinder and ribber combinations.

-The combination we sell the most of is the 72/54 cylinder with the 36 ribber dial.
+One combination we sell a great deal of is the 72/54 cylinder with the 72 ribber dial.
 There are several reasons why people buy this combination.

 - You can get a large range of sock sizes with this combination.
 The 72 makes beautiful knitting with sock weight yarn, and the 54 can easily knit sport weight yarn as well as sock weight yarn for a smaller size sock.

 It depends.
+Same slot ribber dials allow you to do all functions of a half slot ribber and additional options such as 2×2 ribbing.
 Some people prefer them for their flexibility and the ability to do half pitch ribbing.
 Others find them harder to use (because there are more slots, and can be harder to line up), and prefer half slot ribbers.
 In the end, it comes down to a combination of personal preference, and what you want to do with your machine.

 You can choose a custom color by selecting the “Custom” option under color on your machine package.
 Then, go to https://www.prismaticpowders.com/shop/powder-coating-colors to select your color.